 The NHS Long Term Plan commits that every patient will have the right to be offered digital-first primary care by 2023/24.
 But the current GP contract rules weren’t designed for digital-first services, and cause problems for existing practices, the NHS and new providers alike.

-We are engaging on options and proposals to:
+We have recently engaged on options and proposals to:

 - Change how the system works so we can ensure the money follows the patient and digital-first offers are better connected to local NHS services

 - Make it easier for existing GP surgeries to expand and improve their own digital services;

 - Allow digital-first providers to establish new services in areas with fewer GPs serving the population.